 Next up on our list, is Freehold.

-Opening in 2015, Freehold coffee is a renowned, award-winning coffee shop, featuring a lobby bar and expansive outdoor courtyard.
+Opening in 2015, Freehold coffee is a renowned, award-winning coffee shop, featuring a lobby bar and expansive outdoor courtyard for some airy space.
 Back in 2016, Lyft named Freehold as the #1 place for late-night restaurants, in the whole of New York.